jaekenji/T10/_COMMON_FAILS.md

 ```
 Other

-Graceful disconnect: DELETE IPTABLE AND/OR NETSH
+Graceful disconnect: DELETE IPTABLES AND/OR NETSH
 ```